AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Miscellaneous
 """""""""""""

 ``Miscellaneous`` contains files that summarise the editing of the data.
-EditingSnpSummary.txt contains three columns, the first being the sequential number of the SNP, the second being the count of animals that are missing each SNP in the high-­‐density set, and the third being an indicator of whether the SNP was included in the analysis or not (1 = included / 0 = excluded).
+EditingSnpSummary.txt contains three columns, the first being the sequential number of the SNP, the second being the count of animals that are missing each SNP in the high-density set, and the third being an indicator of whether the SNP was included in the analysis or not (1 = included / 0 = excluded).
 Timer.txt contains the time takes to complete the task.

 TestAlphaImpute
 """""""""""""""